-The Leopold is really all about the glass, and reviewers said it’s very clear and bright, and they had no problems with it whatsoever.
+The Vortex Crossfire II Rimfire is really all about the glass, and reviewers said it’s very clear and bright, and they had no problems with it whatsoever.
 Both lenses are fully multi-coated, and blackened at the edges to prevent glare and diffusion.
 Reviewers also said it works very well in low-light conditions.

 Over 90% of reviewers on Amazon gave the scope 5 stars!
 They praised its reliability, ease of use, and clear glass.
-The VX-2 was their favorite all-around, all-purpose scope, and many buyers had owned theirs for several decade with no problems whatsoever.
+The Crossfire II Rimfire was their favorite all-around, all-purpose scope, and many buyers had owned theirs for several decade with no problems whatsoever.
 It’s a classic for a reason.

 It’s not a gimmick, either.
-Reviewers consistently praise Leopold’s customer service and coverage.
+Reviewers consistently praise Vortex Optics’s customer service and coverage.
 They said that once they bought their first model from the company, they were buyers

 It’s not terribly sophisticated.
 More tactical shooters might be disappointed by the simplicity of the reticle.
 There aren’t mil-dot markings, or bullet drop circles.

-For those buyers, we’d advise looking for a model of the VX-2 with other reticles.
+For those buyers, we’d advise looking for one of the other models on our list.
 They’re available for around the same price point online.

-The VX-1 has been updated for the more environmentally-conscious modern world.
+The VX-Freedom has been updated for the more environmentally-conscious modern world.
 The glass and metal parts, as well as the coatings, are all free of lead.

-The VX-1 has a lower power range than the VX-2, with a 2-7X coverage.
-That gives you even more room for adjustment at close quarters, and complements the ideal range of rimfire cartridges.
+The VX-Freedom has a similar power range than the VX-2, with a 3-9X coverage.
+That gives you even more room for adjustment at close quarters and complements the ideal range of rimfire cartridges.

 We especially love the locking fast-focus eyepiece.
 You can quickly get a focus at any zoom setting, and lock it down for each shot.
 The lock is a smart advantage over other quick-focus pieces, since it’s easy to brush these parts by accident.